diani01/https-github.com-LuisEA97-MR-WEB-APP/README.md

 Welcome to mr-inmobiliaria web app!
 If you are reading this, you probably need to work on or modify this project, please read carefully this README before starting.

+>**Important**: It makes sense to keep this README in english because all the documentation for the technologies that the project uses are mainly written in english

 ## About code: ##
 This project was built using:
 * **Vue.js**: You can read the documentation [here](https://v3.vuejs.org/guide/introduction.html)